AlliedPayment/mcg/README.md

+###Purpose of Fork
+Used to quickly generate Compact View themes
+Generated theme should be placed in `~/Smallbiz.MVC/Modules/Shared/FiThemeProvider.js`

 # Material Design Color Generator
 A tool for generating a color palette for Material Design.
 ###<a href="http://mcg.mbitson.com/">Click here to view the tool!</a>